 - First, pick your destination.
 Then, pick what time of year you will be visiting.
 Keep in mind certain destinations fluctuate in price throughout the year as many places have a high season and a low season.
 Figure out what month you’ll be going.

-- Find out average prices per night on accommodations and calculate a total accommodation price based on average price per night times how many nights you will be staying for.
+- Find out average prices per night on accommodations and calculate a total accommodation price based on an average price per night times how many nights you will be staying for.
 Write that number down.

 - Decide what other big expenses you will have on the trip.
 This can be things like car rental, train passes, any tours you plan on going on, etc. Add those things up and write that number down.